Belmont Public Records Directory

 All links go directly to official Belmont, Massachusetts government websites.

 Law enforcement in Belmont, Middlesex County flows through a network of agencies working across the region.
 The Middlesex County Sheriff's Office oversees countywide operations, while individual municipalities maintain their own departments.
 These include the Cambridge Police Department, Lowell Police Department, and Newton Police Department, each handling local duties within its jurisdiction.
-The agencies frequently collaborate on major crimes and public safety initiatives, creating a comprehensive law enforcement presence throughout the county.
+The agencies frequently collaborate on major crimes and public safety initiatives, creating a law enforcement presence throughout the county.

 Jail & Inmate Records

-The Middlesex Jail & House of Correction in Billerica serves as the primary detention facility for Middlesex County.
+The Middlesex Jail & House of Correction in Billerica is the primary detention facility for Middlesex County.
 When arrestees arrive, they undergo a booking process that includes fingerprinting, photographing, and recording of personal information.
 The public can access inmate lookup services through the Sheriff's Office to find information about current detainees.
 Visitation requires advance scheduling, and anyone visiting must follow strict security protocols.

 Arrest Records